psignoret/aad-sso-wordpress/README.md

 1. Sign in to the [Azure portal](https://manage.windowsazure.com), and navigate to the ACTIVE DIRECTORY section.
 Choose the directory (tenant) that you would like to use.
 This should be the directory containing the users and (optionally) groups that will have access to your WordPress blog.
 3. Under the APPLICATIONS tab, click ADD to register a new application.
 Choose 'Add an application my organization is developing', and a recognizable name.
 Choose values for sign-in URL and App ID URL.
 The blog's URL is usually a good choice.
 4. When the app is created, under the CONFIGURE tab, generate a key and copy the secret value (it will be visible once only, after you save).
 5. Add a reply URL with the format: `https://<your blog url>/wp-login.php`.
-Note that this must be HTTPS (with the exception of `http://localhost/...`, which is acceptable for development use.
+Note that this must be HTTPS (with the exception of `http://localhost/...`, which is acceptable for development use).

 ### 3. Configure the plugin